 Tonight, we're bringing you our healthy version of the traditional 'saag paneer' curry which pairs delicious Indian cheese (paneer) with spinach and spices.
-We're opting for heart-healthy olive oil instead of the traditional ghee (clarified butter) for a guilt-free dinner!
+We're opting for the lighter olive oil instead of the traditional ghee (clarified butter) for a guilt-free dinner!

 Dal Spice Blend(ContainsMustard/Moutarde)